RobotWebTools/rosbridge_suite/ROSBRIDGE_PROTOCOL.md

      is sent and this message is dropped.
    * If the topic already exists with the same type, the sender of this message is registered as another publisher.
-   * If the topic doesnt already exist but the type cannot be resolved, then an error status message is sent and this message is dropped.
+   * If the topic doesn't already exist but the type cannot be resolved, then an error status message is sent and this message is dropped.

 #### 3.4.2 Unadvertise ( _unadvertise_ )